CIRCL/douglas-quaid/README.md

 - lookyloo screenshots from phishing-like - mix and non validated dataset
 - screenshots from sandboxed malware analysis

+## API Target

+Now :
+- Provide a simple API : add pictures to the database, perform a picture-request
+- Provide an algorithm-blind API : user should have no choice except a threshold for his requests

+Later :
+- Provide an extended API for post treatement : thresholding over the result / Storing request and asking results with many threshold
+- Handling tags with storing picture : retrieve tags .
+Question : Extend it to any data store along with pictures ?

 ## Getting Started

 * Review of existing algorithms, techniques and libraries for calculating distances between images, State Of The Art : [MarkDown](./SOTA/SOTA.md) | [PDF version](./SOTA/SOTA.pdf)